Instruction for painters at different skill levels

 Intermediate Watercolor – Five-Session Class Series

 A series of classes that introduce emerging painters to additional design and color-mixing strategies that are tailored for watercolor artists.
 Early session(s) provide a refresher on materials, terminology, basic strokes, washes, and common techniques.
 Subsequent classes focus on two strategies for utilizing arbitrary color to paint landscapes and subjects.
 All materials provided.
-Limit of 9 students.
+Each class meeting lasts approximately 2.5 hours.
+Limit of 10 students.

 Sensational Shadows

-A one-session class that introduces students to the concept of arbitrary color within the framework of three-value compositions.
+A one-session workshop that introduces students to the concept of arbitrary color within the framework of three-value compositions.
 The strategy shows students they can form shadows from mingled washes of transparent colors, which are more visually interesting than allowing vast areas of a painting to be dominated by gray/blue/purple washes.
 All materials provided.
-Limit of 9 students.
+Workshop lasts approximately 3 hours.
+Limit of 10 students.

 Bits and Pieces of the Landscape